Sumbera/SHPonMapKit/README.md

 Drawing shape file polygons on MapKit

-Simple & strightforward  test of loading shape file and drawing it on MapKit using drawMapRect. no storyboard, no pods, plain project using shapelib
+Simple & strightforward  test of loading shape file and drawing it on MapKit using drawMapRect. no storyboard, no pods, no swift, plain project using shapelib

 - draws only polygons so far
 - primitive optimization, no scale optimization